open-make/openmakewebsite/content/blog/2023-02-13-ventmon/index.en.md

 Public Invention has done some different projects, some are more academic than the pandemic related project.
 I'm very proud of the people who worked on the VentMon.
 First of all, Geoff Mulligan has a Wikipedia page.
 He was a Presidential Innovation Fellow with me in the Obama administration.
 It's a program where you can go and work for the US federal government trying to innovate things.
 He and I met there when the pandemic started.
 He's a very kind hearted guy and a very senior electrical engineer.
 He put a little bit of time into it and some senior guidance.
 Lauria Clarke is a young woman who has a master's degree in electrical engineering but she's now studying art.
 She had got into art school, but it was delayed because of the COVID pandemic.
 She made a decision  to take a gap year except she had a Master's degree.
 She found me and sent me her resume and immediately started working on the VentMon.
 She did the electrical design.
 Ben Coombs is in New Zealand, he did the mechanical design, the enclosure and some other stuff.
 He did the 3D printing and the manufacturing of this, although Lauria designed the electrical schematic.
 He did the layout of the physical part.
 He was under employed at the time and had owned his own businesses.
 I think COVID-19 was making transition.
 All of these people did it  out of the goodness of their heart.
 All of them don't mind getting academic papers.
 Geoff doesn't need an academic paper, but Lauria's career was advanced by an academic paper.
 Ben joined the project so late, he's not an author of the Hardware X paper which is a problem.
 {{< /expand >}}

+{{< card2 "Core team and community">}}
+What I can do with my technology, is try to build the best technology that helps people instead of hurting them.
+That is what motivated us.

+No one, including me, gets paid by Public Invention.
+{{< /card2 >}}

 >How did you find those people?